Chapter 41:

 “So, what exactly are we looking for?”
 Lilith’s voice cut into my thoughts.

-I exhaled sharply.
-“Let me rephrase.
-Right now, the only way to fix out all our problems is by destroying the Silverbane family in a ‘peaceful’ way.”
+“Anything suspicious—Is what I wanted to say, but here everything looks suspicious.
+Right now, the only way to fix out all our problems is by destroying the Silverbane family in a peaceful way.”

-“I've read the Territorial Law last night, and I found that if the family managing a sub-territory is caught committing a heavy crime, they’ll be held responsible.
-Their title and assets will be taken away by the clan until a new successor is chosen to manage the sub-territory.”
+“I've read the Territorial Law last night, and I found that if the family managing a sub-territory is caught committing a heavy crime, their title and properties will be taken away by the clan until a new successor is chosen to manage the sub-territory.”

 Lilith blinked, connecting the dots.
-“So… if we use that law, the Silverbane family will lose all their authority, along with the control over their shops.
+“So… if we use that, the Silverbane family will lose all their authority, along with the control over their shops.
 And all of that would be transferred to our Clan?”

 “Exactly.”

 I shook my head.
-“No. That will be our plan B. For now, I'm planning to find some real evidence.
-That’s why we’re here—to find something useful.
+“No. That will be our plan B. For now, I'm planning to find some more evidence.
+That’s why we’re here.
 After all as this one saying goes: If you want to hide a tree, plant it in the forest.
 By going with that analogy: If we want to find the evidence of commiting a crime, we have to go somewhere, where the law doesn't matter.”

 Lilith’s posture relaxed slightly.
 “I see… but finding something specific here might be difficult.”

 “That’s why we should start searching right away,” I said, glancing down the winding streets that branched off from where we stood.
-Then a thought struck me.
 “Since you guys decided to tag along, we might as well split into two groups to cover more ground.”

 “I’ll go with Bel.
 Luna, you will go with Lilith.
 Please make sure she doesn't do anything stupid.”